Open-Transactions/protocol-docs/spec/SectionFormat.md

 The parsing routine MUST Base64-decode the payload.

-Note: currently, the Base64-decoded content is still encoded using Protocol Buffers and may also been compressed using the zlib DEFLATE algorithm.
+Note: currently, the Base64-decoded content is still encoded using Protocol Buffers and may also be compressed using the zlib DEFLATE algorithm.
 These encodings may be removed in the future and are thus not part of this specification.